emre-h/TOGG-Case-Study/README.md

 #### 5-a) SELinux Policy

 The VHAL service (`togg.emre.vehicle@1.0-service`) has a SELinux policy which file is `hal_togg_emre_vehicle.te`.
-It was located in `device/generic/car/common/sepolicy` and added `file_contexts` definitions there.
+It was located in `device/generic/car/common/sepolicy/hal_togg_emre_vehicle.te` and added `file_contexts` definitions there.

 #### 5-b) Packages

-All of the packages that explained before are added in the Makefile which located in `device/generic/car/common/car.mk`
+All of the packages that explained before are added in the car.mk file which located in `device/generic/car/common/car.mk`

 ```bash
 PRODUCT_PACKAGES += togg.emre.vehicle@1.0-service